shawntmeyer/AzureVirtualDesktop/docs/avd.md

     This script:

     a.
-With the '-DeployImageManagementResources' switch, executes the *deployments/imageManagement/imageManagement.json* to create the following Azure resources in the Image Management resource group:
+With the '-DeployImageManagementResources' switch, deploys the resources in the _deployments/imageManagement/imageManagement.bicep_ to create the following Azure resources in the Image Management resource group:

     - [Compute Gallery](https://learn.microsoft.com/en-us/azure/virtual-machines/azure-compute-gallery)
     - [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview)